kazmath/battlechronicle-importer/doc/tutorial_script.md

 ### Step 1

 Follow the <a target="_self" href="#reference-1">step 2</a> from Method 1 to
-get to the Battle Chronicles page.
+get to the Battle Chronicle page.

 ### Step 2